-Welcome to the voting page of the third Article Discussion Group.
+Welcome to the voting page of the Article Discussion Group.
 The idea is for us all to vote for our preferred article from the latest English Australia Journal, read it, and then join in a moderated discussion of the article.
 Authors will either join in on the discussion, or respond offline to points raised and questions asked, facilitated by the moderator.
-The discussion will take place on the #AusELT Facebook page and is scheduled for 2-8 November (Reading time) and 9-15 November (Discussion time).
+The discussion will take place on the #AusELT Facebook page and is scheduled as such: June 17-23 is reading time; June 24-30 is discussion time.

-The articles are all relevant to many of the contexts in which AusELT folk practice.
-They are primary research articles, that is, the authors have devised and conducted their own research study and reported their findings.
-In addition, each article has been peer-reviewed, meaning that the editor has invited leading TESOL scholars to review and offer suggestions for improving earlier drafts.
+The articles are all relevant to many of the contexts in which members of AusELT practice.
+One is a research article focused on technology-enhanced academic language support for EAP-type programs.
+Another is an investigation of teachers’, students’ and administrators’ beliefs about an English-only college policy.
+The third introduces strategies for increasing student engagement with feedback.
+Each article has been peer-reviewed, meaning that the editor has invited leading TESOL scholars to review and offer suggestions for improving earlier drafts.
 We have some excellent reviewers who, together with the authors, have ensured you receive the best quality research reports upon which you can make some decisions about your own teaching.

-In order to assist those who are new to reading research articles, the moderator will orient you by providing a summary of the research design and the overall purpose of the research.
+The discussion moderator will orient you by providing a summary of the research design (where applicable) and the overall purpose of the research.
 The discussion will not only focus on how the article can inform your own teaching, but also on opportunities for further research in any form.
 It will hopefully spark ideas for improving the quality of life in many classrooms!
 Each article has an abstract for you to read; after all, just as you can’t judge a book by its cover, you can’t judge a research article by its title.
-The complete articles are all open access, freely available online here (article 31.1) and can also be downloaded in pdf here.
+The complete articles are all open access, freely available online here and downloadable in pdf here.
 The chosen article will be made available as a pdf and available for download on this page.

 So, without any more fanfare, please cast your vote!
-Closes Sunday November 1, 2015 at 5 pm DST [VOTING IS NOW CLOSED] Your moderator, Phil Chappell (@TESOLatMQ, Executive Editor of the English Australia Journal)
+Closes Sunday June 16, 2019 at 5 pm EST